roshansamuel/h5edit/README.md

 `git clone https://github.com/roshansamuel/h5edit.git`

-The executable Python script can be moved to a folder which is included in the PATH environment variable, so that the tool is available at the command-line.
+The executable Python script can be moved to a folder which is included in the PATH environment variable (like ``/usr/local/bin/``), so that the tool is available at the command-line.

 The following modules need to be installed for the app to work: